Frequently asked questions about the beach registration

 A beach windscreen is not mandatory, but we strongly recommend using one.
 It is the ideal way to demarcate your own zone on the beach and keep your distance from other guests on the beach.
 So, if you have a windscreen be sure to take it with you to the beach.
 You will also be able to rent or buy a beach windscreen from private partners in the vicinity of the beach.
 There are, of course, other ways to define your own spot on the beach.

-Can you still rent beach chairs on the beach?
+Can you still rent windscreens and beach chairs on the beach?

 My parents live in Ostend, but my family and I do not.
 Can we sit on the beach together?